 THREE: Spousal Support / Alimony

-Spousal support, also referred to as alimony are generally regular payments or a lump sum payment from one spouse to the other for a certain period of time for the purpose of providing support to the party with less income.
+Alimony generally requires regular payments or a lump sum payment from one spouse to the other for a certain period of time for the purpose of providing support to the party with less income.
 Most divorce cases do not include alimony, but this will always depend on the facts and circumstances for each individual case.
-In general, there are four types of alimony in Georgia:
+In general, there are four (4) types of alimony in Georgia:

 - Temporary Alimony / Spousal Support: Payments ordered when the parties are usually physically separated prior to divorce being concluded.